Does this sound familiar?

 and either beat yourself up, or feel guilty, depressed, discouraged, and/or inadequate when you don’t meet them.

-In case it’s not painfully obvious, I do not recommend ANY of the above practices, although this might be more of a do-as-I-say situation… something I’ve been working on long since before I first encountered this tongue-in-cheek resource many years ago.
+In case it’s not painfully obvious, I do not recommend ANY of the above practices, although in some instances, this might be more of a do-as-I-say situation… something I’ve been working on long since before I first encountered this tongue-in-cheek resource many years ago.

 That said, if the above suggestions will help you stay stressed, then it’s reasonable to assume that doing pretty much the exact opposite will help reduce stress.
 Let’t give it a try, OK?